Zephaniah Chapter 1 Summary

 Discussion Questions for Zephaniah, Chapter 1

 2. Why does God declare universal judgment in verses 1-2?
 How can you justify this with God's promise to Noah to never again destroy the whole earth?
 What role does hyperbole play in this prophecy?
-When have you felt like the Lord has taken drastic action against your sin?
+When have you felt that the Lord has taken drastic action against your sin?

 3. What was the cause of God's judgment toward Judah and Jerusalem?
 What specific sin provokes God's wrath?
 How serious is God about addressing idols and false gods?
 What kinds of idols have you followed in your own heart?